KandilKhaled/neocortexapi/Liam_resarch/Serialize_methods.md

 This method is specifically for the HtmConfig class and it is used to exclude the "Random" property from the serialization while still serializing the RandomGenSeed property.

 ## Method  SerializeHomeostaticPlasticityController from 655 to 670
+'''

-'private static void SerializeHomeostaticPlasticityController(object obj, string name, StreamWriter sw)
+private static void SerializeHomeostaticPlasticityController(object obj, string name, StreamWriter sw)
         {
             var excludeEntries = new List<string> { "m_OnStabilityStatusChanged" };
             SerializeObject(obj, name, sw, excludeEntries);